huggingface/diffusers/docs/source/en/training/custom_diffusion.md

 Prior preservation loss is a method that uses a model's own generated samples to help it learn how to generate more diverse images.
 Because these generated sample images belong to the same class as the images you provided, they help the model retain what it has learned about the class and how it can use what it already knows about the class to make new compositions.

-Many of the parameters for prior preservation loss are described in the [DreamBooth](dreambooth#prior-preservation-loss) guide.
+Many of the parameters for prior preservation loss are described in the [DreamBooth](dreambooth#prior-preservation-loss) training guide.

 ### Regularization

 Custom Diffusion includes training the target images with a small set of real images to prevent overfitting.
 As you can imagine, this can be easy to do when you're only training on a few images!
 Download 200 real images with `clip_retrieval`.
-The `class_prompt` should be of the same category as the target images.
+The `class_prompt` should be the same category as the target images.
 These images are stored in `class_data_dir`.

 ```bash
 python retrieve.py --class_prompt cat --class_data_dir real_reg/samples_cat --num_class_images 200